SciCatProject/documentation/Devops/General/deployment.md

 ## Current Status

 Currently, there is no CI setup for any of the repos in the `DaCat` project.
-Once this has been configured, a `.gitlab-ci.yml` file will be used to perform the steps outlined below.

 ## How?